dozamo/lfcs/provision-ubuntu-kvm.md

 ---
-layout: default
-title: Provisioning Ubuntu 22.04 LTS
+title: "Provisioning Ubuntu 22.04 LTS"
-nav_order: 2
-parent: Lab Environment Setup
-#permalink: /lab-setup/ubuntu/ # Opcional, para una URL más bonita
 description: "Guide for an automated, text-based installation of an Ubuntu 22.04 LTS server for our lab."
 ---